home-assistant/home-assistant.io/source/_components/sensor.huawei_lte.markdown

 {% configuration %}
 monitored_conditions:
   description: Defines the data to monitor as sensors.
 Defaults to a few generally available data items expected to be available on most boxes.
-The names here are dot separated paths to information returned by the router.
-The data set varies by router model; to see what your router provides, set logging level to debug and watch homeassistant.components.huawei_lte debug entries.
-The following list contains a few example paths just to illustrate the syntax; these may not be available on all routers or their semantics may differ, and there are quite likely many more that are not listed here.
   required: false
   default: Below is indicated which conditions are the default.
   type: list